 Coverage is readily available to cover this gap through an Electronic Data Liability endorsement CG 04 37 04 13 and should be required.
-This form is posted to the ACREL website.
 Be sure to specify the amount of coverage required, as this endorsement is frequently provided with only a minimal sublimit (e.g., \$25,000 coverage).